 1993 – Jackson Memorial Foundation replaced obsolete televisions in every child’s room.

 1992 – The Ryder System Charitable Foundation provided a $2.5M naming gift to fill a critical community need by building a Level-1 Trauma Center.
-The campaign for the Ryder Trauma Center was the start of the Jackson Health Foundation.

 *Footnote – Jackson Memorial Foundation renamed Jackson Health Foundation in 2014 to more closely align with Jackson Health System brand.